 - Regardless of its depth, TCA Peels are very gentle to the skin, as compared with Laser Skin Resurfacing and Phenol Peeling.
-The risk of permanent pigmentation problems and scarring is virtually eliminated when a TCA Peel is performed by an experienced surgeon.
+The risk of pigmentation problems and scarring is reduced when a TCA Peel is performed by an experienced surgeon.

-- TCA Peeling will remove fine lines and wrinkles at various depths.
+- TCA Peeling will reduce fine lines and wrinkles at various depths.
 Discuss with Dr. Chugay what is best for you.